-The aim of this work package is to investigate and identify the perceptions of patients/service users on the role and skills of TR.
-The study will determine if patients perceive any gaps in the knowledge, skills or competencies of these professionals and highlight areas for improvement.
+The aim of this work package was to investigate and identify the perceptions of patients/service users on the role and skills of TR.
+The study determined if patients perceive any gaps in the knowledge, skills or competencies of these professionals and highlight areas for improvement.

 Ulster University – UU (UK)

 Instituto Portugues de Oncologia Porto – IPOP (PT)

 Polskie Towarzystwo Elektroradiologii - PTE (PL)